Three ways to follow us! @CornellCNF @CNFUsers @CNFComputing

 The research accomplishments (under "Publications" above) will give you a short introduction to the research, "Lab Equipment" offers more details on our facility capabilities, and our short course (under "Events & Seminars") gives a practical introduction to the technology.
 Other links and the search engine will lead you to a variety of information related to nanoscale science and technology.
 Click on the "Getting Started" tab above to find out what the CNF can do for you!

-Every week, several new users coming from academia, industry, and government laboratories learn to use the tools available in the facility to carry out their research projects.
+New users come to us from academia, industry, and government laboratories and learn to use the tools available in the facility to carry out their research projects.
 CNF is open 24 hours a day, and provides the interactive and exciting learning and practicing environment critical to successful cutting-edge research.
 External users typically spend a week to two at CNF to complete their work with strong staff support.
-Many projects can also be accomplished remotely.
+Many projects can also be accomplished

-We also now have a remote office at the Weill Cornell Medical College in New York City.
-The link is on the "CNF at WEILL" photo at left.
-Please consider exploring the Societal and Ethical Issues of Nanotechnology by clicking on the SEI image below left.
-A video tour of the facility is available for viewing over the web.
+video tour of the facility is available for viewing over the web.
 This ten-minute video will give you a brief introduction to what types of equipment and processes are available at the facility.
-And here are a few panoramic views of the CNF Cleanroom.

 Gifts to Cornell NanoScale Facility are now accepted via the link at left (GIFTS).

 acknowledge CNF in your presentations, posters and publications!